frictionlessdata/tableschema-php/CONTRIBUTING.md

 * Login with GitHub which has permissions
 * click "Update"
 * all releases from GitHub appear as releases on Packagist

+## Updating the json schema

+The json schema for table schema might be modified from time to time, to update it run `composer update-schema`

+Then, you should review the changes, and possibly write / update unit tests to match the new schema.